CollectionBuilder/cb-docs/docs/software/ruby_mac.md

 ## Install Xcode Command Line Tools
 - Ensure you have Xcode Command Line Tools, so that you can work with Ruby (and Git, etc.).
-- To do this, open your terminal by pressing `Command (⌘) + Spacebar`, typing `terminal` into the spotlight box that appears, and pressing "Enter".
+- To do this, open your terminal by pressing "Command (⌘) + Spacebar", typing `terminal` into the spotlight box that appears, and pressing "Enter".
 - To check if Xcode is already installed, type `xcode-select -v`.
 If Xcode is installed, you should see the version number output in the terminal and you can move on to the [Install Homebrew](#homebrew) section below.
 If no version is output, follow the next step in this section.
 - Type `xcode-select --install` into the terminal window and press "Enter" to start the installer.
 Note: this may take some time to install.